Are Thyroid Patients at Higher Risk of Infection?

-And the primary connection between these two systems it the hormone TSH (thyroid stimulating hormone).
+And the primary connection between these two systems is the hormone TSH (thyroid stimulating hormone).

-In addition, we also have information which shows that your immune system can actually PRODUCE TSH!
+In addition, we also have information that shows that your immune system can actually PRODUCE TSH!

 This is one way, and perhaps the most important, that your thyroid and immune function are intertwined.